Rain Washes Out India-New Zealand World Cup Match - UrduPoint

 After several inspections the umpires finally called the game at Trent Bridge off at 3:00 pm (1400 GMT).

-The tournament in England and Wales started in dry conditions but three of the past four matches have been no results.
+The tournament in England and Wales started in dry conditions but three of the past four matches have failed to produce a result.

 New Zealand top the table with seven points after three wins and a no result while India are third on five points, with two wins and one point from Thursday's washout.